 Insulin is another very important reason to keep carbohydrates in your diet.
 Carb consumption causes the body to release the hormone insulin.
 Insulin has gotten a bad reputation as of late because it inhibits fat loss by preventing fat from being used as an energy source.
 I know what you are thinking, “Why would I want high insulin levels if it inhibits fat loss?”.
 While this may sound like a bad thing the benefits of insulin far outweigh the drawbacks.

 First off, insulin is one of the most anabolic/anti-catabolic hormones in the human body.
-Insulin binds with the muscle cell membrane that triggers an onslaught reactions that lead to growth.
-From an anti-catabolic standpoint insulin keeps the catabolic hormone cortisol at bay.
-One of cortisol functions is to breakdown proteins (muscle tissue) and convert it to energy.
+Insulin binds with the muscle cell membrane that triggers an onslaught of reactions that lead to growth.
+From an anti-catabolic standpoint, insulin keeps the catabolic hormone cortisol at bay.
+One of cortisol's functions is to break down proteins (muscle tissue) and convert them to energy.
 When insulin levels are high cortisol levels are lower.
 This is the primary anti-catabolic power of insulin.

-Ketogenic diets may sound like a pretty good option at this point which is why low carb diets have become so popular as of late.
-The problem is that when carbohydrates are in short supply the the body will use amino acids from the diet as well as from muscle tissue and convert them to glucose for energy.
+Ketogenic diets may sound like a pretty good option at this point which is why low-carb diets have become so popular as of late.
+The problem is that when carbohydrates are in short supply, the body will use amino acids from the diet as well as from muscle tissue and convert them to glucose for energy.